-I completed my masters degree in history at the University of Utah in May 2015.
-I study the history of sexuality in the American West, specifically gay and lesbian history in Utah.
-Situated at the crossroads of sexuality, gender, race, and class my work reveals the anxieties about sexuality in late the twentieth century.
+I completed my masters degree in history at the University of Utah in May 2015 where I studied the history of sexuality in the American West, specifically gay and lesbian history in Utah.

 My final project in graduate school tracked the development of Queer Nation Utah, a radical gay rights group that promoted queer visibility and fought homophobia in the early 1990s.